6 Ways To Increase Hemoglobin Levels During Pregnancy

 e.
 Others: Some other foods that could help you improve hemoglobin levels are coconut, peanut butter, chocolate, and nettle tea (5).

-1. Foods rich in vitamin C: Vitamin C can help absorb iron from food, which can help increase hemoglobin production in the body (6).
-Some of the sources include cauliflower, green pepper, cantaloupe, strawberries, kiwifruit, tomato juice, and potatoes (7).
+1. Foods rich in vitamin C: Consuming vitamin C during pregnancy is essential to support different body functions.
+For instance, vitamin C can help absorb iron from food, which can increase hemoglobin production in the body (6).
+Some good sources of vitamin C that you can include in your diet include cauliflower, green pepper, cantaloupe, strawberries, kiwifruit, tomato juice, and potatoes (7).

 Foods rich in vitamin C helps in produce more hemoglobin